It is easy to make pumpkin puree and depending on the prices of pumpkins in your area, it can save you quite a bit of money.

 - Remove from the oven and let cool.

 - Place one half of the pumpkin in a bowl, blender or food processor and puree until smooth.

 - If using in baked goods, place the pumpkin in cheesecloth and squeeze out the excess liquid.

-- Use in a recipe, or freeze it for future use.
+- Use the pumpkin puree in a recipe, or freeze it for future use.